Heart Health Support

 While the merits of a plant-based diet on supporting heart health have been well documented, it is also important to note that the right kind of plant diets are important.
 Whole foods, vegetables, fruits, and seeds and nuts make the cut.
 Health professionals and nutritionists, however, caution about the use of processed grains like rice or white bread or pasta and fats and oils high in saturated fats like palm oil and vegan butters.
 Excess consumption of food fried in plant oil, high calorie vegan desserts, nut butters, and snacks high in sodium can be detrimental to heart health.
 Eating a balanced diet and keeping an eye on portion sizes along with cooking from scratch and minimizing processed ingredients will get you on the right track.

-Watch Amanda Cohen whip up a heart-friendly sweet potato niçoise
+Try Amanda Cohen's heart-friendly sweet potato niçoise

 So go forth with a heart health plan that includes the right diet, regular exercise, adequate sleep, and stress management, along with regular doctor visits to check your cholesterol and triglyercides.
 It’s all about keeping your heart beating strong.